dud1337/MorphOvum/README.md

 ## About
 Morph Ovum is your free and open source community radio service.

-* No sound card and no GUI required
+* No sound card and no desktop environment required
 * 3 audio sources (*all optional*):
   * Music (*e.g. smooth jazz*)
   * Ambience (*e.g. distant thunderstorms*)